 For referral for consideration of gifted eligibility, parents/students should contact their child's assigned school counselor.
+For general questions, please contact the SPED Academic Administrator at mwalker1@digitalacademyofflorida.org

 Advanced Placement Courses

 The College Board's AP program is a nationwide program consisting of college-level courses and exams in subjects ranging from art to statistics offered at participating high schools.
 AP exams are administered in May each year at Florida high schools.
 Each AP course is modeled on a comparable introductory college course in the subject.
 Students who earn a 3 or higher on the AP examination will receive college credit for the related course according to the Florida Course Code Directory.
 An AP examination score of 3 or higher may provide a student with an option to earn college credit or advanced college course placement based on the college or university's policies.
 As specified in 1003.4295, F.S., students who enroll in an AP course are required to complete the course and the corresponding AP exam.